Liability

 Debt relief means solutions that help you manage or reduce your debt.
 That includes:

-.
+• Debt consolidation.
 When you consolidate debt, you get a loan to pay off credit cards or other debts.
 You then make one payment to the loan.

-.
+• Debt management.
 A debt management plan is a structured plan to pay off debts.
 You make one monthly payment to a credit counselor who distributes the money to your creditors.

 So where do liabilities fit in?
 Your liabilities or debts can determine which option you're eligible for.
-For example, if you can’t afford to fully repay your debts, you might enroll in a debt resolution program.
+For example, if you can’t afford to fully repay your debts, you might enroll in a debt relief program.

 In this type of program, a Debt Consultant works on your behalf to negotiate debts and arrange payments to your creditors.
 But you might need a minimum amount of debt to enroll.
 Achieve, for instance, requires a minimum of $7,500 in unsecured debt.
-Unsecured debts
+Unsecured debts aren't attached to collateral or anything of value.

 Likewise, your liability-to-asset ratio can influence whether you have to pay taxes on forgiven debt.
-The IRS taxes forgiven debt unless you can show that you're insolvent
+The IRS taxes forgiven debt unless you can show that you're insolvent.
+That means you have more liabilities (debts) than assets.

-if you're insolvent.
+You might consider Chapter 7 bankruptcy if you're insolvent.
 Chapter 7 wipes out certain debts when you don't have enough money to pay what you owe after you cover your basic living expenses.

 Talking to a debt expert could help you figure out what kind of debt relief makes sense, and whether you meet the insolvency standard.